Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

 - Global Azure cloud in the South Central US region and an Azure Stack Hub integrated system running in the FT Dallas datacenter serving as the production environment for US-based customers

-- An Azure Stack Hub integrated system running in the FT Chicago datacenter serving as the disaster recovery environment for US-based customers
+- An Azure Stack Hub integrated system running in the FT Chicago datacenter serving as the disaster recovery environment for US-based customers.

-- An Azure Stack Hub integrated system running in the FT Toronto datacenter serving as the production environment for Canada customers
+- An Azure Stack Hub integrated system running in the FT Toronto datacenter serving as the production environment for Canada customers.

    ![Both Traffic manager and VPN connect Azure Public (South Central) with the Azure Stack Hub FT Dallas datacenter, which in turn connects via VPN to the Contoso on-premises datacenter.
 The DR location in the Azure Stack Hub FT Chicago datacenter is configured in the same manner, but it includes only a single instance of SQL Server VM.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image4.png "Preferred solution with disaster recovery")